Wild Swimming 2026: Best Spots and How to Start

 4. The Greek Islands: Sea Caves and Crystal Coves

 Greece’s 6,000 islands and 16,000 km of coastline make it one of the world’s richest environments for sea swimming.
-The Mediterranean’s calm summer conditions and extraordinarily clear water (visibility often exceeding 20m) make it exceptional for swimming, snorkeling, and freediving — particularly in the Ionian Islands on the west coast and the Cyclades.
+The Mediterranean’s calm summer conditions and extraordinary clear water (visibility often exceeding 20m) make it exceptional for swimming, snorkeling, and freediving — particularly in the Ionian Islands on the west coast and the Cyclades.

 Best wild swimming locations:

 Sea conditions: The Greek islands are calmest in July–August but most crowded.
-May and September offer calmer conditions than winter/spring while avoiding peak crowds.
+May and September offer calmer conditions while avoiding peak crowds.
 Check windguru.cz for Meltemi wind forecasts — this northeasterly pattern (July–August) creates 1–2m swells on exposed Cycladic coastlines.

 5. Vermont Swimming Holes